CurtisNewbie/Game_HerdingCats/README.md

 The object of the game is to herd the Cats into a single square.
 It doesn't matter which square, once all the Cats are in one square the player wins the game.

+This is an assignment of one of my COM module.
+It's just a game, using a package provided by the lecturer.
+Unfortunately, I should not provide the package due to the copyright.
+I will update it using Swing in the future.